Laboratory Enrollment FAQ

 - Q. Can I just email or call someone?
 Why do I have to use SIS?

 A. Please help us avoid unnecessary calls and emails, by checking for answers through the Registrar’s Office first.
 As policy, all permission requests must be made through SIS, since it can be difficult to gather the relevant information via email.
 For other issues, please see below.

 - Q. Who can I contact?

-A. If your lab enrollment concerns were not addressed elsewhere on the page, please call or email one of the department assistants.
+A. If your lab enrollment concerns were not addressed elsewhere on the page, please email firstname.lastname@example.org.
 Please only contact the instructor if it is appropriate; they generally do not oversee enrollment for the large labs (CHEM 113, 233, 234, 304, 305, or 332).